Bell's theorem: Experiments

 In 1967, the unusual title Physics Physique Физика caught the attention of John Clauser, who then discovered Bell's paper and began to consider how to perform a Bell test in the laboratory.
 Clauser and Stuart Freedman would go on to perform a Bell test in 1972.
 This was only a limited test, because the choice of detector settings was made before the photons had left the source.
 In 1982, Alain Aspect and collaborators performed the first Bell test to remove this limitation.
 This began a trend of progressively more stringent Bell tests.
 The GHZ thought experiment was implemented in practice, using entangled triplets of photons, in 2000.
 By 2002, testing the CHSH inequality was feasible in undergraduate laboratory courses.

 In Bell tests, there may be problems of experimental design or set-up that affect the validity of the experimental findings.
 These problems are often referred to as "loopholes".
 The purpose of the experiment is to test whether nature can be described by local hidden-variable theory, which would contradict the predictions of quantum mechanics.

 The most prevalent loopholes in real experiments are the detection and locality loopholes.
 The detection loophole is opened when a small fraction of the particles (usually photons) are detected in the experiment, making it possible to explain the data with local hidden variables by assuming that the detected particles are an unrepresentative sample.
 The locality loophole is opened when the detections are not done with a spacelike separation, making it possible for the result of one measurement to influence the other without contradicting relativity.
 In some experiments there may be additional defects that make local-hidden-variable explanations of Bell test violations possible.

 Although both the locality and detection loopholes had been closed in different experiments, a long-standing challenge was to close both simultaneously in the same experiment.
 This was finally achieved in three experiments in 2015.

-Regarding these results, Alain Aspect writes that "... no experiment ... can be said to be totally loophole-free," but he says the experiments "remove the last doubts that we should renounce" local hidden variables, and refers to examples of remaining loopholes as being "far fetched" and "foreign to the usual way of reasoning in physics."
+Regarding these results, Alain Aspect writes that "no experiment ... can be said to be totally loophole-free," but he says the experiments "remove the last doubts that we should renounce" local hidden variables, and refers to examples of remaining loopholes as being "far fetched" and "foreign to the usual way of reasoning in physics."

 These efforts to experimentally validate violations of the Bell inequalities would later result in Clauser, Aspect, and Anton Zeilinger being awarded the 2022 Nobel Prize in Physics.

-Interpretations of Bell's theorem
+Interpretations

 Reactions to Bell's theorem have been many and varied.
-Schlosshauer, Kofler, and Zeilinger write that Bell inequalities provide "a wonderful example of how we can have a rigorous theoretical result tested by numerous experiments, and yet disagree about the implications".
+Maximilian Schlosshauer, Johannes Kofler, and Zeilinger write that Bell inequalities provide "a wonderful example of how we can have a rigorous theoretical result tested by numerous experiments, and yet disagree about the implications."